Oxley railway station

 Oxley railway station is located on the Main line in Queensland, Australia.
 It serves the Brisbane suburb of Oxley.

 History

 Oxley station was first opened in 1874.
 During the 1890s, a brick structure was built that still survives today.

 In 2010, as part of the quadruplication of the Main line from Corinda to Darra to accommodate Springfield line services, a pair of tracks were built on either side of the existing two, with the western track receiving a new platform.

 Services

-Oxley is served by City network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.
+Oxley is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.